The Community Music School of the Piedmont

 The Community Music School of the Piedmont (also known as CMSP) is a private, non-profit music school headquartered in Upperville, Virginia, United States.
 Other locations include: Middleburg, Purcellville, The Plains, and Aldie.
-CMSP is an independent institution established in 1994 by Northern Virginia residents Shannon Davis and Martha Cotter.
-Mrs. Cotter continues to serve as Executive Director.
+CMSP is an independent institution established in 1994 by Middleburg residents Martha Cotter and Shannon Davis.
+Cotter continues to serve as Executive Director.
 Today, there are more than 350 students enrolled in the CMSP, ranging in age from 10 months to 75 years.
 Students come from several counties in the Northern Virginia area, all of them in the most westerly part of the greater Washington, DC area.

 History

 The Community Music School of the Piedmont (CMSP) has been in operation in Virginia since 1994.
 It is a non-profit organization that enjoys status as a tax-exempt charitable organization under section 501 (c) 3 of the Internal Revenue Service code.
 The school offers a wide range of group classes, ensemble programs, individual instruction, and music therapy.
 In addition, it provides a variety of scholarship opportunities to qualified students.
 CMSP is a member of the National Guild of Community Schools of Arts Education and Associated Chamber Music Players.
 For the past 10 years, CMSP has been a recipient of grants from The Virginia Commission for the Arts and The National Endowment for the Arts.